 Common Licensing Disputes

-Although having an intellectual property licensing agreement is indispensable and minimizes the risk of a disagreement, it is no guarantee that the parties will always agree with each other.
+Although having an intellectual property licensing agreement is indispensable and minimizes the risk of disagreement, it does not guarantee that the parties will always agree with each other.
 These are a few common intellectual property licensing agreement disputes:

 - Scope of the license: Attorneys go to great lengths to carefully define the scope of intellectual property licensing agreements.
-However, disagreements are possible over such matters as the duration of the license, the territory covered, and more.
+However, disagreements are possible over matters such as the duration of the license, the territory covered, and others.

-- Breach of contract: A licensing agreement is a contract that binds the licensor and licensor and obligates both parties to perform certain duties.
-There are many ways that a party may fail to uphold their end of the bargain, such as not following the exclusivity clauses that are foundational to the agreement.
+- Breach of contract: A party may fail to uphold their end of the bargain in various ways, such as not adhering to the exclusivity clauses that are foundational to the agreement.

 - Royalty disputes: Royalties are usually calculated as a percentage of gross or net revenue that is earned by the licensee’s use of the intellectual property.
-The parties may disagree as to the amount of revenue generated, which then translates to disputes over the correct amount of royalty payments.
+The parties may disagree on the amount of revenue generated, which then leads to disputes over the correct royalty payments.

 - Disagreements over rights: The licensor grants certain limited rights to the licensee, and the agreement must be carefully drafted to avoid granting more rights than are intended.
 However, the licensee may claim the authority to exercise broader rights that might undermine those of the licensor.